NewDesignFile/template-directory/.github/ISSUE_TEMPLATE/suggest-a-new-tool.md

 ---
 name: Suggest a new tool
-about: Suggest a new tool for RiseofMachine.com
+about: Suggest a new tool for riseofmachine.com
 title: ''
-labels: ''
+labels: new
 assignees: planetabhi

 ---